sciZer0/7/v/README.md

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of supply.

-Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't make the Bitcoin blockchain unique or better than many others in terms of immutability of code.
+Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't make the Bitcoin blockchain unique in terms of immutability of codebase.

 Plus, the Bitcoin blockchain has all these unsolvable, unstoppable fundamental flaws, including the absolutely-terrible Gini and extreme inefficiency — including, in turn, extremaly-low bandwidth.